-An analysis of international creative writing dealing with the subject of human rights.
+An analysis of in ternational creative writing dealing with the subject of human rights.
 Resource persons from different fields will be utilized.

-GL/EN 169 Ethnic Literature in the U.S.
+GL/EN-169 Ethnic Literature in the U.S.

+LASC Categories: TLC, USW, DAC

-LASC-Thought, Language, and Culture; United States and Its Role in the World; Diversity Across the Curriculum Study of ethnic Literature in the U.S., focusing on African-American, Asian-American, Latino, and Native American writers Offered every year.
-3 credits
+Study of ehtnic literature in the U.S., focusing on African-American, Asian-American, Latino, and Native American writers

-GL/EN 240 Survey of Postcolonial and Transcultural Literature
+GL/EN-240 Survey of Postcolonial and Transcultural